Kubernetes¶

 placement: cluster

-backends: [kuberenetes]
+backends: [kubernetes]

 resources: